 4. TRADING STRATEGY IMPLEMENTATION

-My trading system stands out for its innovative approach, combining deep learning forecasts with fundamental technical analysis and systematic risk management.
+My trading system stands out for its innovative approach, combining deep-learning forecasts with fundamental technical analysis and systematic risk management.
 The algorithm uses machine learning to forecast market movement signals, generating probability predictions through binary classification.
-A signal is triggered when the computed probability exceeds a predefined confidence threshold - in my case, 60% proved to be effective.
-For position sizing, I used a dynamic scaling approach based on the model's confidence level.
+A signal is triggered when the computed probability exceeds a predefined confidence threshold; in my case, 60% proved to be effective.
+For position sizing, I used a dynamic scaling approach based on the model’s confidence level.

 The system integrates four key technical indicators that work together to provide a comprehensive view of the market: